Del Mar, California: History

+The Surf Line railroad tracks are adjacent to coastal bluffs some 40 feet above the beach for 1.7 mi.
+Coastal erosion eats away at the bluffs each year.
+The North County Transit District drove steel beams into the beach at the base of the bluffs in September 2020 to stabilize the face of the bluffs for 20 or 30 years.
+The city wanted to require the transit agency to cover the shotcrete wall on the bluff with natural soil and native plantings.
+The city council, the California Coastal Commission, and residents have opposed the district's plans to install a chain-link fence that would stop pedestrians from crossing the tracks to get to the beach.
+The district considered this to be a safety issue as trespassers along the right-of-way have been hit by trains.
+This mile-and-a-half stretch (2.4 km) along the southern half of the city does not have legal access to the beach.
+Due to offshore reefs and wave patterns, this section has some of the best surfing in San Diego County.

 In 2023, the city was out of compliance with the state Housing Element Law.
 They submitted a housing plan to the state that did not meet guidelines for future housing.
 They were working with the state to get in compliance, but until they did, they couldn't block new housing projects based on city zoning laws alone.

 Geography

 Del Mar is one of only two locations where the Torrey pine tree naturally occurs.
 The Torrey pine is the rarest pine in the United States; only two populations of this endangered species exist, in Del Mar and on Santa Rosa Island.
 The Soledad Valley at the south of Del Mar severs two colony segments.